 We have a formal study area with power supplies for laptops and an informal drop-in area ideal for group work.
 We also offer:

-- However, please note that our public access computer terminals are intended solely for accessing our databases and searching our collections.
+- However, please note that our research terminals are intended solely for accessing our databases and searching our collections.
 At busy times usage of the terminals may be restricted.

-We don’t allow digital photography in the library.
+Digital photography is not allowed in the library.
 Please use our dedicated scanning equipment to copy material.

 The Edwin Fox Foundation Reading Room is also available for private hire.

 Our vast collection covers all aspects of film and television study.
 We also cater for those with a professional interest in the film and television industry.
-We hold theses, annual reports, festival files and pamphlets, and have millions of newspaper cuttings dating back to the 1930s, which we’re gradually making available digitally.
-You can browse the latest copies of film journals, including Cahiers du Cinema, Empire, Film Comment, The Historical Journal of Film Radio and Television, Sight & Sound, Screen International, Time Out and Variety.
+We hold theses, annual reports, festival files and pamphlets, and have millions of newspaper cuttings dating back to the 1930s which are available digitally on our research terminals.
+You can browse the latest copies of film journals, including Broadcast, Cahiers du Cinema, Celebrity Studies, Empire, Film Comment, Sight & Sound, Screen International and Variety .
 We also display books themed to complement BFI Southbank seasons and events.